gbu-zhanglab/gbu-zhanglab.github.io/_pages/openings.md

 We offer one Master position every year.
 Candidates are expected to have a bachelor degree in physics or applied physics from Tier 1 university.

 ### Bsc students
 We especially welcome Bsc students to join us for reasearch training or final year projects.
-If you are insterested, please contact me by email (zhangzhaowei@gbu.edu.cn).